cdktf/cdktf-provider-cloudflare/docs/notificationPolicyWebhooks.java.md

 The name of the webhook destination.

+This will be included in the request body when you receive a webhook notification.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/notification_policy_webhooks#name NotificationPolicyWebhooks#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/notification_policy_webhooks#name NotificationPolicyWebhooks#name}

 ---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.notificationPolicyWebhooks.NotificationPolicyWebhooks.Initializer.parameter.id"></a>
+##### `url`<sup>Required</sup> <a name="url" id="@cdktf/provider-cloudflare.notificationPolicyWebhooks.NotificationPolicyWebhooks.Initializer.parameter.url"></a>

 - *Type:* java.lang.String

+The POST endpoint to call when dispatching a notification.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/notification_policy_webhooks#id NotificationPolicyWebhooks#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/notification_policy_webhooks#url NotificationPolicyWebhooks#url}

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---